Manage model lifecycle in Unity Catalog

 Configure MLflow client to access models in Unity Catalog

-By default, the MLflow Python client creates models in the Databricks workspace model registry.
-To upgrade to models in Unity Catalog, configure the MLflow client:
+For other workspaces, the MLflow Python client creates models in the Databricks workspace model registry.
+To upgrade to models in Unity Catalog, use the following code in your notebooks to configure the MLflow client:

 import mlflow